John Green: Early life and education

 John Michael Green was born on August 24, 1977, in Indianapolis, Indiana, to Mike and Sydney Green.
-Within two months after he was born, his family moved to Michigan, then later Birmingham, Alabama, and finally to Orlando, Florida.
+Within two months of his birth, his family moved to Michigan, then later Birmingham, Alabama, and finally to Orlando, Florida.
 There he attended Glenridge Middle School and Lake Highland Preparatory School.
-Green's father worked as the state director of The Nature Conservancy, and his mother, after being a stay-at-home mother, worked for a nonprofit called the Healthy Community Initiative.
+Green's father worked as the state director of The Nature Conservancy in Michigan and Florida, and his mother, after being a stay-at-home mother, worked for a nonprofit called the Healthy Community Initiative.
 When he was 15, he started attending Indian Springs School outside of Birmingham, Alabama, graduating in 1995.
 While attending the preparatory school, Green became good friends with Daniel Alarcón, who would go on to become an author as well.
 Green's future wife Sarah Urist also attended Indian Springs at the same time as Green, though they did not become friends until they became reacquainted in the early 2000s.

-Green has characterized his upbringing by saying that, "although he had a happy childhood, he was not always a happy child."
-Green has struggled with severe anxiety and obsessive compulsive disorder his whole life.
-He has also spoken about being bullied during high school and how it had made life as a teenager miserable for him.
+Green has characterized his upbringing by saying that "although he had a happy childhood, [...] he was not always a happy child."
+Green has struggled with severe anxiety and obsessive–compulsive disorder his whole life.
+He has also spoken about being bullied during high school and how it made life as a teenager miserable for him.

-Green enrolled at Kenyon College in 1995 and graduated with a double major in English and religious studies in 2000.
+Green enrolled at Kenyon College in Gambier, Ohio, in 1995, graduating with a double major in English and religious studies in 2000.
 While attending the school, he befriended and was in a comedy troupe with Ransom Riggs.
 After graduation, Green spent about half a year working as a student chaplain at Nationwide Children's Hospital in Columbus, Ohio, while enrolled at the University of Chicago Divinity School, although he never actually attended the school.
 He intended to become an Episcopal priest, but the traumatic experiences of working in a hospital with children suffering from life-threatening illnesses and injuries made him reconsider his path.
 Parts of his experience inspired him to become an author, and later to write The Fault in Our Stars.
 After his time as a chaplain, Green moved to Chicago where he briefly continued performing with his college comedy troupe.